Pontua1/Pontua1/README.md

 ## Hugo Pontual

-- 🔭 I’m currently working on an inclusive project that relates healthcare to technology and AI.
+- 🔭 I’m working on an inclusive project that relates healthcare to technology and AI.
 - 🌱 I’m currently learning about Python, SQL and Machine Learning.

 **`Developer`**